insani-org/onscripter-insani/README.md

 ## Errata and Curiosities

 ### Fonts
 onscripter-insani relies upon having a default font file available to it.
 Historically, this had to be named ```default.ttf``` and placed in the same directory as the onscripter-insani executable or, in the case of macOS App Bundles, the Contents/Resources subdirectory of the App Bundle in question.
-As of 20230420 "Capcom", though, there is support for OpenType and for OpenType/TrueType font collections, so onscripter-insani now looks for, in order:
+We now provide support for OpenType and for OpenType/TrueType font collections, so onscripter-insani now looks for, in order:

 - ```default.ttf```
 - ```default.ttc```